imorales01/FoodJunkies/Android/README.md

 CSCI 499: Capstone Project
 Authors: Chuk Ho Wu, Kah Hau Yap

-This folder will ocntain all of the code for android devices
+This folder will contain all of the code for android devices